If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 Special Populations and Conditions

-Hepatic Insufficiency: The effect of hepatic disease on the pharmacokinetics of DEPO-PROVERA is unknown.
-However, medroxyprogesterone acetate is almost exclusively eliminated by hepatic metabolism and steroid hormones may be poorly metabolized in patients with severe liver insufficiency, (see CONTRAINDICATIONS).
+The effect of hepatic disease on the pharmacokinetics of DEPO-PROVERA is unknown.
+However, medroxyprogesterone acetate is almost exclusively eliminated by hepatic metabolism and steroid hormones may be poorly metabolized in patients with severe liver insufficiency, (see 2 CONTRAINDICATIONS).

 Protect from freezing.
-Store upright at controlled room temperature 15° to 30°C. Shake well before using.
+Store at controlled room temperature 15° to 30°C. Shake well before using.
 Keep out of reach of children.
+Store the vials upright.